hAkselS/fprime/docs/Tutorials/MathComponent/creating-components-4.md

 ## In this Section

-In this section you will complete the implementation of the `MathReciever` by filling in the `MathReceiver.cpp`.
+In this section you will complete the implementation of the `MathReciever` by filling in `MathReceiver.cpp` and `MathReceiver.hpp`.

+## Editing the Operation Handler
 Fill in the mathOpIn handler: In MathReceiver.cpp, complete the implementation of mathOpIn_handler so that it looks like this:

 ```cpp